DWI Lawyer Hillsboro, MO

 - A 90-day drivers’ license suspension, the last 60 of which can be converted to a restricted driving privilege (RDP) permit

-- Required participation in a drug/alcohol treatment program known as SATOP
+- Required participation in a drug/alcohol treatment program called Substance Awareness Traffic Offender Program (SATOP)

 What Happens If This Isn’t My First DWI?

-If this is your second DWI arrest in Hillsboro, MO, you will likely be facing class A misdemeanor charges, which include these punishments:
+If you find yourself facing a second DWI arrest in Hillsboro, MO, you will likely be facing class A misdemeanor charges, which include these penalties:

 - No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)